MessageBird, the ‘omnichannel platform-as-a-service,’ raises $200M Series C at $3B valuation – TechCrunch

 “People think of live chat as a ‘live’ channel, but [there’s] no ability to jump to other channels,” Vis told me in June when the company launched its omni-channel chat widget and Intercom competitor.
 “People still have to wait with a browser window open for a response during peak times.
 With the launch of the first-ever omni-channel widget, customers can now opt to have a business get back to them on WhatsApp, Messenger or the messaging platform of their choice.
 This means no more customers waiting in line, online, and agents don’t get flooded with tickets and can better manage customer relationships and response times”.

-In a call earlier this week, Vis told me that the Series C was raised remotely during lockdown, and comes at a time where enterprises are increasingly looking for “messaging-first” customer communication tools across channels.
+In a call earlier this week, Vis told me that the Series C was raised remotely during lockdown, and comes at a time when enterprises are increasingly looking for “messaging-first” customer communication tools across channels.
 In part, he puts this down to the coronavirus trend of companies wanting to move their sales and customer service fully remote and online, but concedes that with enterprise sales cycles typically quite long, in many instances this expedited digitisation was already underway.

 To that end, MessageBird says the funding will be used to triple the size of its global team and further expand into its core markets in Europe, Asia and Latin America.
 Vis doesn’t rule out M&A activity, either, including both acqui-hires and companies with products or technology that can add value to MessageBird’s omni-channel offering.